ericlingit/fastai-notes/_setup/windows10.md

 You can now `git push` to your github account.

-If you have [more than 1 SSH key](https://stackoverflow.com/q/7927750/9762732) in your `.ssh` folder, you need to edit your `~/.ssh/config` file with the following entry.
-Otherwise git won't know which key it should use to log into github:
+If you have [more than 1 SSH key](https://stackoverflow.com/q/7927750/9762732) in your `.ssh` folder, you need to edit your `~/.ssh/config` file and add the following entry to specify which key to use for a domain:
 ```
 Host github.com
   HostName github.com